 He painted numerous scenes of Parisian daily life during the Belle Époque in a style that stands somewhere close to the Academic Art of the Salon and that of the Impressionists.
-He got the Légion d'honneur in 1894.
+He got the Légion d'Honneur in 1894.

 Jean Béraud Between Academic Art and the Impressionists.

-Béraud's oil paintings regularly included truth-based humor and mockery of late 19th-century Parisian life, alongside incessant appearances of scriptural characters in then contemporary circumstances.
+Béraud's oil paintings regularly included truth-based humor and mockery of late 19th-century Parisian life, alongside incessant appearances of scriptural characters in the contemporary circumstances.
 Mary Magdalene in the House of the Pharisees aroused controversy when shown, in view of the theme.

 Towards the end of the nineteenth century, Jean Béraud devoted less time to his own composition however worked at various exhibition committees, including the Salon de la Société Nationale.
 Béraud never wedded and had no kids.